-Disclosure: Hershey Park was kind enough to provide my family with complimentary tickets to their park in exchange for this Hershey Park Review post.
+Disclosure: My family and I love amusement parks and theme parks.
+Hershey Park was kind enough to provide my family with complimentary tickets to their park in exchange for this Hershey Park Review post.
 All thoughts, experiences, and opinions are my own. 🙂

 I finally made it to Hershey Park!
 Haha!
-I have lived near Hershey Park all of my life and have never been.
-Now I want to go back multiple times a year.
+I have lived near Hershey Park all of my life and have never been to the amusement park.
+Now I want to go back multiple times a season for more family fun.
 Our trip to Hershey was fantastic, and we wish we had stayed longer.
 It was also the first time in the park for my kids.
 (My husband had been before as a child.)
 We stayed at the Hershey Lodge and took advantage of our extra preview park hours the night before, and the sweet start hour the day of our park visit with our kids.
 Here is a brief Hershey Park review, and some tips for your next trip to make it a little sweeter.

 Located in Hershey, PA, Hershey Park has over 70 rides.
 (14 of which are roller coasters, and they will be adding a 15th soon!
 Eeek!)
 It has a water park, a small Zoo, food, games, and more.
 Outside of the park is Hershey’s Chocolate World and Hersheypark stadium where they hold concerts.
 (You do not need a ticket for Hershey Park to enter Hershey’s Chocolate World or the stadium.)
 You can make a whole weekend going to the Park, Chocolate World, and a concert at the stadium.
 (TIP: Hershey Park is very hilly.
 Be prepared if you have kid’s in strollers or family members in wheelchairs.)